Skip to main contentSkip to search

 Wait for core Ontario autism services tops 5 years: advocates

 Advocates survey confirms families waiting 5+ years for core autism services.
-Minister Michael Parsa "refused to say whether that is an acceptable length of time."
+CBC News reported that Minister Michael Parsa did not say whether that is an acceptable length of time.
 (CBC News, October 30, 2025)

 Read Full Article